OmarML/calendar-flask/README.md

 # Installation Notes
 Dependency:
-Python 3.x
+Python 3.x,
-httplib2
+httplib2,
-urllib
+urllib,
-flask
+flask,
 google-api-python-client

-If you are setting up this for yourself
+If you are setting up this for yourself, you will need to first set up OAuth 2.0 credentials such as a client ID.